22 Sep Father Of The Groom Speech Guide With Examples(Last Updated On: 29/07/2018)

 That’s A Wrap – Father Of The Groom Speech

 Hopefully this guide helped you to create a great speech at your son’s wedding.
 The only last piece of advice I can give is that “there are no rules”.
 Use the above as guide to create a speech that is tailored just for you.
 If you speech is longer or shorted than the suggested time then that’s fine.
 If you want to add in something different then that’s also great.
 The main piece to focus on (besides practising) is to make it count.
-I would rather have someone present a 2 minute speech that brings the entire reception to tears that a 10 minute speech that everyone is bored of.
+I would rather have someone present a great 2 minute speech that brings the entire reception to tears that a 10 minute speech that everyone is bored of.

 If you liked that father of the groom speech video above and want other sources of wedding speech feel free to check out our YouTube page for other examples of speeches.
 While not father of the groom specific the can be great for brain storming sessions and getting ideas.